 Within your garden, think about which plants will grow tall and shade other plants.

 Tomatoes and plants grown on trellises, for example, will cast broad shade, which may or may not be desirable depending on the plants you are growing near them.
+For optimizing sunlight, the best place to put the tall plants is along the northern edge.
+Please note we have a six-foot height restriction for structures and plants.

 Consider which plants can tolerate shade more than others.